ncatlab/nlab-content/pages/1/6/9/1/1961/content.md

 ### For other generalized smooth spaces

-There are useful categories of [[generalized smooth space]]s which are neither categories of manifolds nor [[smooth topos]]es modeling [[synthetic differential geometry]].
+There are useful categories of [[generalized smooth space | generalized smooth spaces]] which are neither categories of manifolds nor [[smooth topos | smooth topoi]] modeling [[synthetic differential geometry]].
 But most of them admit useful notions of tangent bundles, too, sometimes more than one.

 See [[Frölicher space]] and [[diffeological space]] for the definitions in their context.